- Purchase the complete Expat Arrivals Berlin Guide (PDF)

 Outdoor activities in Berlin

-There are over 2,500 parks and green spaces in the German capital.
+Fresh air is in abundance as there are more than 2,500 parks and green spaces in the German capital.
 Expats should certainly take the time to visit one of the city's greatest green assets such as Tiergarten or Viktoriapark.
 These parks offer a great environment for runners, walkers and cyclists, but even those that would prefer to enjoy a good book or have a picnic in the sunshine will enjoy these spaces.